-When you submit your app for review, make sure that you provide a complete test setup and instructions for using it.
-This setup must include a Developer Edition org with your managed package installed.
+When you submit your solution for review, make sure that you provide a complete test setup and instructions for using it.
+This setup may include a Developer Edition org with your managed package installed.

 Use Scanners to Conduct Your Own Review